 reSolve: Multiplication: Cartesian Product

 This sequence of two lessons introduces the idea of multiplication as a Cartesian product, using the language of 'for each'.
 Students learn to use a tree diagram to find the number of possible combinations that can be made in an animal mix-and-match book.
 They learn how a simpler problem can be used to help solve a larger, more complex problem.
 Students then design an avatar that has two or three different features and work as a class to find the total number of possible avatars.
 They look at how all combinations can be represented as an array and learn how to create a tree diagram.
 Each lesson is outlined in detail including curriculum links, vocabulary, materials needed, sample answers, discussion points and student resources.
 This sequence is part of the reSolve: Mathematics by Inquiry program.

-ACMNA076 Develop efficient mental and written strategies and use appropriate digital technologies for multiplication and for division where there is no remainder
+Develop efficient strategies and use appropriate digital tools for solving problems involving addition and subtraction, and multiplication and division where there is no remainder

 reSolve Maths by Inquiry

 © Australian Government Department of Education, Skills and Employment 2021.
 Creative Commons BY-NC-SA 4.0.